-Artifacts: The implementation of LMTEST and LMSPEC, together with all leakage and prediction clauses from our case study as well as scripts to reproduce all our results are available at https: //github.com/hw-sw-contracts/leakage-model-testing.
+Additional material: An extended version of this paper with all leakage models from our case study is available at [9].
+Additionally, the implementation of LMTest and LMSPEC, together with the leakage and prediction clauses from our case study as well as scripts to reproduce all our results are available at https://github.com/hwsw-contracts/leakage-model-testing.

-2 OVERVIEW
+2 Overview

 Here, we illustrate the key components of our approach.
-We start by illustrating how leakage (§2.1) and speculation (§2.2) can be modeled using the LMSPEC language.
-Next, we show how LMSPEC's executable semantics can be used to derive leakage traces (§2.3).
-We then overview our notion of side-channel security (§2.4), and we conclude by illustrating how the LMTEST testing tool can be used to detect leaks in programs given an LMSPEC model (§2.5).
+We start by illustrating how leakage (§2.1) and speculation (§2.2) can be modeled using the LmSpec language.
+Next, we show how LmSpec's executable semantics can be used to derive leakage traces (§2.3).
+We then overview our notion of side-channel security (§2.4), and we conclude by illustrating how the LmTest testing tool can be used to detect leaks in programs given an LmSpec model (§2.5).